 In the last decade, web applications advanced with unprecedented speed to enter finance, banking, e-commerce, and every other industry you can think of.
-For the smart cybercriminals, this seemed like a perfect opportunity and consequently, cybercrimes leapt up.
+For the smart cybercriminals, this seemed like a perfect opportunity and consequently, cybercrimes leaped up.
 The hastily coded & unsecured applications succumbed to cybercrimes and businesses closed with the drop of a hat.
 This is why web application security testing holds supreme importance in web app development in today’s scenario.

 In this guide, we answer the most asked questions on web application testing, starting off with why you should get one.